sjpierce/CHOPStudy/README.md

     - `compact-title.tex`: This LaTeX file can be called from an .qmd file’s YAML header via the in_header option.
 It just formats the title of the rendered PDF file so it uses less vertical white space.
-It is used by multiple other scripts.
+It may be used by other scripts.
     - `Delete_nul_file.bat`: This is a Windows batch file that automates removing a nuisance file sometimes left over when rendering a Quarto or R Markdown script doesn’t work right.
-    - `Descriptive_Analysis.qmd`: This file runs some descriptive analyses we plant o use in our manuscript.
+    - `Descriptive_Analysis.qmd`: This file runs some descriptive analyses we plant to use in our manuscript.
     - `Development_Tools.R`: This contains some examples of R commands I use interactively when working on the package.
     - `Example_Render_to_HTML.qmd`: This is just an example script that